CLOSING RECEPTION — SAVE THE DATE — FRIDAY JULY 20, 2018

-On June 22, 2018, from 6:00 to 10:00 pm, you are invited to a “behind the scenes” first look at numerous images, posters, objects and other materials from The Paradise Collection.
+On July 20, 2018, from 6:00 to 10:00 pm, you are invited to a “behind the scenes” look at numerous images, posters, objects and other materials from The Paradise Collection.

 This work, on view at Artists Image Resource (AIR) from June 22 to July 20, is the result of Paradise Gray’s Resident Project at AIR.
 Paradise began this project with support from the Pittsburgh Foundation, The Heinz Endowments and the August Wilson Center in 2016 after his participation in Activist Print, a collaborative public art project produced by AIR and The Andy Warhol Museum.